Thomas D. Lyon, J.D., Ph.D.

 Research Assistant

-Halle is currently a sophomore double majoring in Philosophy and Cognitive Science with a minor in Occupational Sciences.
+Halle is currently a senior double majoring in Philosophy and Cognitive Science with a minor in Occupational Sciences.
 She was born and raised on a farm in Redding, Connecticut where she was often found on hikes and in local diners.
-Halle was eager to join the lab due to her keen interest in developmental psychological research practices and ethics with a focus on how built environments affect socio-cognitive functionality.
-Furthermore, she has passion for social justice and youth advocacy, particularly in cases of sexual abuse, and aspires to explore their intersection with cognitive science in graduate school.
-When she is not in the lab, Halle can be found at the Museum of Natural History where she is a digitizer for the Marine Biodiversity Center, at USC Helenes events – a community service and school spirit organization – where she serves as the Co-President, or on Hoover playing pick-up basketball with friends.
+Halle was eager to join the lab due to her keen interest in developmental psychology research and ethics with a focus on how built environments affect socio-cognitive functionality.
+Furthermore, she has passion for social justice and youth advocacy, and aspires to explore their intersection with cognitive science in graduate school.
+When she is not in the lab, Halle can be found at the Museum of Natural History where she is a Special Collections Lab Assistant for the Marine Biodiversity Center, at USC Helenes events – a community service and school spirit organization – where she served as the Co-President, or on the pitch playing rugby with friends and teammates.

 Hanae Courcoux